 Middle Quinsam lake can be found on the quinsam river system.
 The lake has fair numbers of rainbow and cutthroat trout that can reach as big as 1.5 kg but average around 35 to 45 cm long.
 There are a few dolly varden in all the lakes, but they are usually small.

-Middle quinsam lake is located just off the old Argonaut mine road.
+Middle quinsam lake is located just off the old Argonaut mine road, Vancouver Island.
 This is a pretty big lake that holds some big fish.
 Over the years l have pulled some nice fish from here.
-I think the first time i was into this lake to fish was back in 1961, the road was very rough, washed out in many places but man, the fishing here and over in Gooseneck lake was incredible.
+I think the first time I was into this lake to fish was back in 1961, the road was very rough, washed out in many places but man, the fishing here and over in Gooseneck lake was incredible.

-Lower quinsam lake has some nice fish, but for the most part a boat is needed to fish here as the shore is shallow and lined with reeds. you can fish where the quinsam river flows in from the shore, using the currant to float a bobber out into the lake.
+Lower quinsam lake has some nice fish, but for the most part, a boat is needed to fish here as the shore is shallow and lined with reeds. you can fish where the quinsam river flows in from the shore, using the current to float a bobber out into the lake.

 You access this lake on the gilson main road.
 There is a car-top boat launch and rustic camping here.